 Of all the hikes in Deception Pass State Park this one has the most elevation gain and is the most exposed.
 I would consider this a moderate hike, but it is completely worth it for the views of the mountains.

 Goose Neck Point is a 2.5-mile loop trail with various other loops within the larger loop.
-It was by far my favorite hike of the day just because of the views of the cascade mountains and the Olympics from the high point of the trail.
+It was by far my favorite hike of the day because it is one of the best places to get views of the Cascade and Olympic mountains from the high point part of the trail.

 The viewpoint opens up to this large tabletop of rock with 180-degree views.
 You could spend hours there just taking in the mountains.